Does your baby fall asleep while nursing, bite you, or want to nurse very often? These and other common breastfeeding problems are solved here.

 My baby got his first teeth – scary!

 While your baby’s first tooth is definitely a milestone, if you still breastfeed, you might have mixed feelings about this white, sharp little pearl.
-Most babies won’t get their first tooth until being some 4 to 8 months old, but some do get them earlier.
+Most babies won’t get their first tooth until they are 4 to 8 months old, but some get them earlier.

 Well, relax.
 Most babies’ first teeth are the central incisors in the lower jaw.
 To nurse, your baby covers these teeth with his tongue, so he won’t be able to bite you while suckling.